Quantum hypergraph states: a review: Hypergraph states in continuous variables

 for $i=1,...,n$.
 Any linear superposition $\hat{H}=\sum_i c_i \hat{H}_i$ satisfies $H\ket{\phi}=0$.
 Every nulifier also must satisfy the commutation relation $[\hat{H}_i,\hat{H}_j]=0$ for any $(i,j)$, in such a way that any $H$ in the nulifier space $({H\ket{g_{\leq n}}=0})$ can be written as a linear combination of the nulifiers $H=\sum_j c_j H^{\leq n}_j$.
 Every nullifier is hermitian and also an observable.

 The Wigner function $\mathcal{W}(q,p)$ of a graph state $\ket{\phi}$ with $n$ $\textit{qumodes}$ can be written as \cite{PhysRevA.79.062318}:

 where $\varepsilon(x)$ is the infinite uniform distribution and $H_i$ are the standard nullifiers of $\ket{\phi}$.
 In the ideal scenario, graph states are highly singular, so the use of $\delta$ and $\varepsilon$, which are the limits of the Gaussian function whose variance goes from zero to infinity \cite{PRA.101.033816.2020}.
+In terms of the covariance matrix $\textbf{V}$ of a 2 $m$-dimensional graph state described by a adjacency matrix $\mathcal{A}$ \cite{PhysRevLett.121.220501}, we have